jonlov/Jhon-Music/README.md

 node_modules/grunt-cli/bin/grunt
 ```

-server will start at [localhost:8080][] and it will watch for code changes and reload automatically, you don't need to restart the server everytime you change something.
+the server will start at [localhost:8080][] and it will watch for code changes and reload automatically, **you don't need to restart the server everytime you change something**.

 ## NOTES
 * If you install a new bower dependency and you want to load it in the "index.html" file, just open the "pipeline.js" file inside the "tasks" folder and add the bower css and js files there.